This was originally all one horrendously long article. But I had to split it years ago and it has been in its current divisions ever since.

 Only in CoS can Harry be legitimately said to have truly acted as a hero on his own initiative.
 No one else was going to rescue his best friend’s little sister if he didn’t.
 And no one else had the one quality that was needed to access where she had been taken.

-When stripped of the usual glamour which tends to be draped around it, “Hero’s business” turns out to usually be a thoroughly nasty, dirty, dangerous, and sometimes thankless (and/or embarrassing) piece of work that you just have to go in and get done.
+When stripped of the usual glamour which tends to be draped around it, “Hero’s business” turns out to usually be a thoroughly nasty, dirty, dangerous, and usually thankless (and/or embarrassing) piece of work that you just have to go in and get done.
 And you cannot depend on being honored for it.
 But you do have to Take Responsibility for your actions.

 Harry has a monumental problem with facing up to the consequences of his actions.